smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_connecting/graphql/graphql_api_queries.md

 ### __Response__

-For the full list of fields in a catalog data object, please refer to the [PublicCatalogData Objects page](../graphql_api_objects/#publiccatalogdata).
+The publicCatalogData query returns a PublicCatalogData object.
+For the full list of fields, please refer to the [PublicCatalogData section](../graphql_api_objects/#publiccatalogdata) in the Objects page.
 When calling the API, select at least one of the available field names.
 Only values of the selected fields will appear in the response.